jafarmanx/madrasah-lite/lessons/lesson_1.md

 -------------------------------------
 ### ✍🏾 *Activity on Hadith/Sunnah (15 min)*
-- Activity Name: Remeber me _x_ times
+- Activity Name: Remeber me many times
 - Activity Description: Have the kids repeat the Hadith/Sunnah any number of times to help them get into the habit of remembering it and also ensure they understand what they are remembering
 -------------------------------------
 <br>